teganbeale/Interesting/README.md

-A collection of code that I have messed around with
+A collection of code that I have messed around with, purely for learning purposes.